efajardo/tutorial-tf-matmul/README.md

 The output of the job is available in the file `tf_matmul.output`.

+## Running on GPUs

+You can also steer the job to run on GPUs, but note that the number of GPUs available on OSG is limited.
+Even though the job will execute faster, it might sit in the queue waiting longer than a CPU-only job.

+The submit file for a GPU jobs is `tf_matmul_gpu.submit` The only difference is `request_gpus = 1` and specifying a GPU image:

+    request_gpus = 1
+    ...
+    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow-gpu:latest"

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).